 Billions of people start the day with a hot cup of coffee or tea.

 But in some parts of the world, people wake up with a drink you may not be familiar with — yerba mate.

 Yerba mate is a traditional South American brew that’s been said to offer the “strength of coffee, the health benefits of tea, and the euphoria of chocolate” all in one beverage.

 It was called “the drink of the gods” by many indigenous South Americans and later “the green gold of the Indios” by European settlers.

-First, let’s take a look at the many evidence-based benefits of yerba mate.
+First, let’s take a look at the many evidence-based mental and physical health benefits of yerba mate.

 Then we’ll explore how to prepare and drink yerba mate tea for maximum health and enjoyment, and the fewest side effects.

 Yerba mate is a traditional drink made from the dried leaves of an evergreen holly, Ilex paraguariensis, a native plant of South America.

 This plant is found in the wild but is also cultivated on plantations.